Attachment-Based Family Therapy: Strengthening Family Connections

 Dr. Suzanne Levy

-Dr. Suzanne Levy, Ph.D. is an internationally renowned licensed clinical psychologist and training director of the ABFT Training Program at Drexel University’s College of Nursing and Health Professions.
-Prior to this, she was the training director and a clinical child psychologist at the Center for Family Intervention Science at The Children’s Hospital of Philadelphia.
-Dr. Levy is a co-developer of Attachment-Based Family Therapy (ABFT).
+Dr. Suzanne Levy, Ph.D. is an internationally renowned licensed clinical psychologist.
+She is the co-owner of Attachment-Based Family Therapy (ABFT) International Training Institute, established in 2023.
+Prior to this, she was the Executive Director of Strategic Initiatives and Training Program at Drexel University's College of Nursing and Health Professionals an training director at the Center for Family Intervention Science at The Children’s Hospital of Philadelphia.
+Dr. Levy is a co-developer of ABFT.
 ABFT is a manualized, empirically informed and supported, family therapy model specifically designed to target family and individual processes associated with adolescent suicide and/or depression.